We independently select and share the products we love—and may receive a commission if you choose to buy.

 As someone who often wakes up looking like death warmed over, it should be hard to say which potions, lotions and makeup products to credit with making me look alive.
 However, I can say without a doubt this is one of them.
 The highly pigmented Baby Cheeks Lip + Cheek Cream Blush Stick from Westman Atelier in Poppet gets full credit for bringing a healthy flush to my face from morning to night.
 Unlike powder blush, the creamy stick formula offers a hydrating glow and blends perfectly with just my fingertips.
 And yes, it’s definitely on the spendy side, but in my experience, I’ve used it daily for almost two years and it’s nowhere near used up!
 (Should I be concerned about this?
 Only time will tell.)

 Yes, brightening your eyes definitely help you look more fresh faced, but the truth is, bringing some color to your lips goes a long way as well.
-If lipstick feels too fussy (or you’re like me and never want to wear it), the Rainbow pH Tinted Lip Balm from Winky Lux uses your own pH to give a “your lips but better” flush.
+If lipstick feels too fussy (or you’re like me and never want to wear it), the Lip Rehab Serum Oil from Wonderskin uses your own pH to give a “your lips but better” flush as well as an infusion of hydration that heals chapped lips incredibly fast.
 I’ve made all my friends try it to prove its magic and it hasn’t failed yet!

 NEWGO Cooling eye mask